makrai/notes/ladhak2010-benchmark-crossling-summ.md

   * a pointer network (Vinyals+ 2015) to enable copying words from the source
 * See+ (2017) extends this model by further incorporating a coverage penalty to address the problem of repetitions in the generated summary
-* Chen and Bansal (2018) takes a two stage approach to abstractive summ by
+* Chen and Bansal (2018) takes a two stage approach to abstractive summarization
   * extractor to select salient sentences from the articles, and an
   * abstractor to rewrite the sentences selected by the extractor
   * further train the extractor and abstractor end-to-end with a